Binalbagan

 Major economic activities include manufacturing, agriculture, services, cottage industries and tourism.
 Binalbagan is also known for the Binalbagan Isabela Sugar Company (BISCOM).

+History

 Binalbagan became a town on May 15, 1572 and was one of the first two settlements of Negros Occidental (the second being the municipality of Ilog).
-On the record, Binalbagan is the oldest town in the whole Negros Island, thereby earning the title, “Banwang Panganay” or oldest town.
+On the record, Binalbagan is the oldest town in the whole Negros Island, thereby earning the title, "Banwang Panganay" or oldest town.

 The municipality celebrates an annual fiesta called "The Balbagan Festival" every month of May.